You can delegate domains to Yandex servers. This means that your service information will be stored and managed on Yandex DNS servers.

 If you're using your domain to host a website, delegating the domain shouldn't affect how the website operates in most cases.
 To make sure your website address is linked to the domain name, check the Domain's A record in the Yandex.Connect DNS Editor.

-- Log in to Yandex as the company admin.
+Log in to Yandex.Connect as an administrator.

 - Make sure your domain status says Confirmed.